getmaxun/maxun_docs/docs/login.md

 sidebar_position: 12
 ---

+> Extract Behind Login is available only for extract robots.

 With Maxun, it is possible to extract data behind logins.
 All you need to do is enter your username/email and password.
 We strongly recommend extracting public data with your Maxun robots - not data requiring login.

 ## How to extract behind login?